shanzantrik/cart-encryption-data/README.md

 2. **Upload the plugin to your WordPress site.**
    - Extract the downloaded ZIP archive.
-   - Upload the entire `cart-encryption-plugin` directory to your WordPress plugins directory, typically located at `wp-content/plugins/`.
+   - Upload the entire `cart-encryption-data` directory to your WordPress plugins directory, typically located at `wp-content/plugins/`.

 3. **Activate the plugin.**
    - Go to the WordPress admin panel.